-Sr. No. Policies/Guidelines on P 1 P 2 P 3 P 4 P 5 P 6 P 7 P 8 P 9 Business Ethics Product Responsibility Employees Welfare Stakeholders Engagement Human Rights Safety, Health & Environment Public Policy CSR Customer Centricity 1 Do you have a policy/policies for praction ct sets coward E 2 Has the policy being formulated in consultation with the relevant stakeholders? of cor Yes, while formulating the policy documents - rights $\vartheta$ obligations of concerned stakeholders are analysed in view of best Industry Practices.
-3 Does the policy conform to any national/international standards?
-If yes, specify?
-Integrity, Transparency and Fairness are the cornerstones within the Company and the Aarti Group.
+Sr. No. Policies/Guidelines on P 1 P 2 P 3 Р 4 Р 5 P 6 P 7 P 8 P 9 Business Ethics Product Responsibility Employees Welfare Stakeholders Engagement Human Rights Safety, Health & Environment Public Policy CSR Customer Centricity 1 Do you have a policy/policies for practio ct sets oward E 2 Has the policy being formulated in consultation with the relevant stakeholders? ncerned cuments lysed in [,] 3 Does the policy conform to any national/ international standards?
+If yes, specify? the C bench Integrity, Transparency and Fairness are the cornerstones within the Company and the Aarti Group.
 The Company believes in benchmarking practices and global standards - to the best possible extent. eves in 4 All Statutory Policies and Codes are adopted considering prevailing Legal requirements and approvals of respective body [Board of Directors, its Committees and Company Management].
 Yes Policies are Signed by the Managing Director.
-5 Implementation mechanism of all the Policies & Codes is presented to and reviewed by the respective body periodically.
-6 Indicate the link for the policy to be viewed online? https:/ //www.a arti-sur factants .com/ policies.l htm 7 Has the policy been formally communicated to all relevant internal and external stakeholders?
-Yes, requisite awareness programs are carried out and communicated to all the stakeholders, which help them them 8 Does the company have in-house structure to implement the policy/policies? understand behavioural expectation from them.
+5 Does the company has a specified committee of the Board/Director/Official to oversee the implementation of the policy?
+6 Indicate the link for the policy to be viewed online? https:/ //www.a arti-sur factants .com/ policies.I ntm 7 Has the policy been formally communicated to all relevant internal and external stakeholders? comm nunicate d to all the stake holders, which n help them 8 Does the company have in-house structure to implement the policy/policies? understand behavioural expectation from them.
 In critical areas such as Safety, advance trainings and workshops with specific focus have been conducted time to time.
-9 l Company's Vigil Mechanism / Whistle Blower Policy is an effective tool towards grievance redressal mechanism. is an 10 Has the company carried out independent audit/evaluation of the working of this policy by an internal or external agency? intern al asse: ssment - part ( of our
+9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders' grievances related to the policy/policies? - - - is an 10 Has the company carried out independent audit/evaluation of the working of this policy by an internal or external agency? interna al asse ssment - part d of our